sensejs/sensejs/README.md

         performance.

-    -   To make it possible to check dependencies at start-up time, the `RequestInterceptor` is no-longer in replaced by `AsyncInterceptProvider`, this breaks the HTTP, kafka and builtin event publishing.
+    -   To make it possible to check dependencies at start-up time, the `RequestInterceptor` is replaced by `AsyncInterceptProvider`, this breaks the HTTP, kafka and builtin event publishing.

         Before: